 The rule of thumb is: if you didn’t purchase the rights to publish it, didn’t take it yourself, or didn’t secure a Creative Commons or other license to use it, don’t publish it online.
 Sites like Flickr, Photobucket, and Pixabay often publish photos (including photos of actors and screenshots from film) under a Creative Commons license that lets you download the photo and reuse it with a link back to the photographer’s page on that site.
 But not all photos on those sites are available under a Creative Commons license, so check each time you use such a photo.

 An article (online or in print), YouTube video or other video, or radio program about your child actor doesn’t belong to you.
 It belongs to its creator, and whoever they assigned rights to.
-You can (almost always) link to the article’s home page, but you can’t repost the entire article or share the video without permission.
+You can (almost always) link to the article’s home page, but you can’t repost the entire article or embed or repost the video without permission.
 Yes, most YouTube videos have a “share” button, and you can use it — but if they ask you to take it down, you need to do so immediately even if there was a share button.

 Don’t forget that you signed some kind of legal document when your child showed up to work on the first day.
 99.9% of these contain clauses that restrict your right to post on social media, talk to the press, or share information about the project without the written consent of the production company or studio.
 So just because you took a photo of your child with a celebrity on the set of a project they worked on might not mean you can post it.
 Photos of celebrities are fair game if they are in a public place — but a “closed film set” isn’t a public place.